bloop-box/bloop-box-client/README.md

 }
 ```

-Then insert the SD card into the Boop Box and boot it up.
+Then insert the SD card into the Bloop Box and boot it up.
 After that, connect to it via SSH (pi:raspberry).
 The first
 thing you should do is to add your public key to `./.ssh/authorized_keys`.
 Then you should disable password
 authentication for security reasons.

 To do so, edit `/etc/ssh/sshd_config`, uncomment `PasswordAuthentication` and set the value to `no`.
-Then you can reload
+Then you can
-the SSH daemon: `sudo systemctl reload sshd`.
+reload the SSH daemon: `sudo systemctl reload sshd`.

 Then install the audio driver according to these instructions:
 https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/raspberry-pi-usage